 What happens if I can't find accomodation?

 Check out these tips on how to find accommodation.
-If you can't find any, reach out to your mentor and they will happily help you to the best of their extend with finding a generous Guild member with a spare room (or couch).
+If you can't find any, reach out to your mentor and they will happily help you to the best of their extent with finding a generous Guild member with a spare room (or couch).

-What can I expect the first week?
+What can I expect during the first week?

 During the first week of the introduction, you will be introduced to Lund, LTH, and the K-guild.
 You will get a mentor group with other international students and mentors.
 Your mentors will guide you during your first time at LTH.
 During the week there will be activities where you can get to know your new classmates.
-You will also get a tour of the campus and your mentors will help you getting a LU-card.
+You will also get a tour of the campus and your mentors will help you with getting a LU-card.

 What course literature do I need before the school start, where do I get it and when do I need to have it?

 You can find information about what course literature you need for your first courses and where you can buy them here.
 There will be opportunities for you to get the course literature during the introduction, so you don't have to fix it before the introduction.